tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/EDA and Demand Pay Analysis of Data Jobs in India/Readme.md

 ---

-## 3. Python Libraries and Key Assumptions
+## 2. Tools Used and Key Assumptions

 In this project, various Python libraries and custom transformations are utilized for extracting answers from raw job postings data.